aSetback/GoodBot/README.md

 * Invite GoodBot to your server using the following link: [Invite Link](https://discordapp.com/oauth2/authorize?client_id=525115228686516244&permissions=8&scope=bot)

 ### Setup Class & Role Channels
-* Use the +setup command -- this will do the following:
+* Use the /setup command -- this will do the following:
   * Create a 'Getting Started' category
   * Create a 'set-your-name' channel, where users can set their in-game nickname.
   * Create a 'set-your-class' channel, where users can set the class the bot will use for their sign-ups.
   * Create a 'set-your-role' channel, where users can set the role the bot will use for their sign-ups.
   * Create a 'Raid Signups' category, where your new raid channels will be created.

-### Optional Setup
+### Options
+* Using the /options command, you can set the following options:
+  * Faction
+  * WoW Server
+  * Multi Faction Server
+  * Complete Role
-* +setupfaction
+  * Google Sheet ID
-  * This will add an additional set-up channel for 'set-your-faction' -- use this only if your discord is both horde & alliance.
+  * Warcraft Logs API Key
-* +setoption completerole <Setup>
+  * Expansion
-  * This will direct the bot to add a role to players who have completed the set-up channels -- replace <Setup> with the role you'd like the bot to give.
-* Set your spreadsheet ID: +setoption sheet <GoogleSheetID>
-  * This is covered further in the "Spreadsheet" section.
+  * Default Raid Category

 ### Gear Check / Logs Setup
-* Set your guild's server: +setoption server <Server Name>
+* Set your guild's server: /setoption server <Server Name>
-* Set your guild's region: +setoption region <Region> // (US or EU)

 ### Command/Error Logging
 * If you create a channel called 'server-logs', the bot will automatically log all commands & sign-ups to this channel.